beichenglangzi/KModules/Data Storage/README.md

 // change the data during the game: playerDataObject.name = "Devil Otter"

-// write:
+// write and save the changes:
 DataManager.write(data: playerDataObject, key: "playerDataObject", cloud: true)
 ```
 And that's it!
 ### Advanced Tips
-In the first step, you must add the @objc keyword before declaring every variable.
+- In the first step, you must add the @objc keyword before declaring every variable.
-If you have some variables in the class that you do not want to save, you must override the ignoredVariables:
+- If you have some variables in the class that you do not want to save, you must override the ignoredVariables:
 ```
 class PlayerData: DataObject {